w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 * [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG22/)

 Though there are many standards that cover non-web software aspects of ICT, the following is a brief and non-exhaustive list of standards and rules that use or reference the WCAG2ICT Group Note:
-* [Nondiscrimination on the Basis of Disability; Accessibility of Web Information and Services of State and Local Government Entities](https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state) (Rule by the U.S. Dept. of Justice)
+* [Nondiscrimination on the Basis of Disability; Accessibility of Web Information and Services of State and Local Government Entities](https://www.federalregister.gov/documents/2024/04/24/2024-07758/nondiscrimination-on-the-basis-of-disability-accessibility-of-web-information-and-services-of-state) (Rule by the U.S. Department of Justice)
 * [Fact Sheet: New Rule on the Accessibility of Web Content and Mobile Apps Provided by State and Local Governments](https://www.ada.gov/resources/2024-03-08-web-rule/) (ADA.gov)
-* [EN 301 549](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) and country-specific standards based on the EN 301 549:
+* [EN 301 549](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf) and country-specific standards based on EN 301 549:
-  * [CAN/ASC - EN 301 549 Accessibility requirements for ICT products and services (EN 301 549, IDT](https://accessible.canada.ca/en-301-549-accessibility-requirements-ict-products-and-services-1)) (Canada standards adoption of the EN 301 549 verbatim)
+  * [CAN/ASC - EN 301 549 Accessibility requirements for ICT products and services (EN 301 549, IDT](https://accessible.canada.ca/en-301-549-accessibility-requirements-ict-products-and-services-1)) (Canada standards adoption of EN 301 549 verbatim)
-  * [AS EN 301 549](https://www.standards.org.au/standards-catalogue/standard-details?designation=as-en-301-549-2020) (Australia standards adoption of the EN 301 549 verbatim)
+  * [AS EN 301 549](https://www.standards.org.au/standards-catalogue/standard-details?designation=as-en-301-549-2020) (Australia standards adoption of EN 301 549 verbatim)
-  * [IS 17802 Part 1](https://broadbandindiaforum.in/wp-content/uploads/2022/08/IS-17802_1_2021.pdf) and [IS 17802 Part 2](https://broadbandindiaforum.in/wp-content/uploads/2022/08/IS-17802_2_2022.pdf) (India standard based on the EN 301 549)
+  * [IS 17802 Part 1](https://broadbandindiaforum.in/wp-content/uploads/2022/08/IS-17802_1_2021.pdf) and [IS 17802 Part 2](https://broadbandindiaforum.in/wp-content/uploads/2022/08/IS-17802_2_2022.pdf) (India standard based on EN 301 549)
-  * [KS 2952-1](https://webstore.kebs.org/index.php?route=product/product&product_id=17111) and [KS 2952-2](https://webstore.kebs.org/index.php?route=product/product&product_id=17112) (Kenya standard based on the EN 301 549)
+  * [KS 2952-1](https://webstore.kebs.org/index.php?route=product/product&product_id=17111) and [KS 2952-2](https://webstore.kebs.org/index.php?route=product/product&product_id=17112) (Kenya standard based on EN 301 549)
-  * CPR-6201, JEN 301 549 (Japan standard based on the EN 301 549)
+  * CPR-6201, JEN 301 549 (Japan standard based on EN 301 549)
 * [U.S. Section 508 of the Rehabilitation Act](https://www.access-board.gov/about/law/ra.html#section-508-federal-electronic-and-information-technology) — requires ICT that is developed, procured, maintained, or used by U.S. federal agencies to be accessible to people with disabilities
 * [Section 508 Standards](https://www.access-board.gov/ict/) — a U.S. regulation that defines what is necessary for ICT to be considered accessible

 ### Comments
 To comment on the WCAG2ICT guidance, [open a new GitHub issue](https://github.com/w3c/wcag2ict/issues/new).
-Please open a separate GitHub issue per discrete topic, rather than commenting on multiple topics in a single issue.
+Please create a separate GitHub issue for each topic, rather than commenting on multiple topics in a single issue.
 It is free to create a GitHub account.

-If filing issues in GitHub is not feasible, send comments in an email to: <public-wcag2ict-comments@w3.org>.
+If it’s not feasible for you to use GitHub, email your comments to: <public-wcag2ict-comments@w3.org>.
+Please put your comments in the body of the message, not as an attachment.

 If you have comments on the wording quoted from WCAG 2 or Understanding WCAG 2, follow the [Instructions for Commenting on WCAG 2 Documents](https://deploy-preview-1197--wai-website.netlify.app/standards-guidelines/wcag/commenting/).